yannickycpan/oxford-mllab/index.md

 ## Content

 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.
-Sufficient hint/code will be provided in the colab file for each option. **Again, please open an empty colab before you start to ensure that AI-based coding tools are disabled.**
+Sufficient hint/code will be provided in the colab file. **Again, please open an empty colab before you start to ensure that AI-based coding tools are disabled.**

 **NOTE: the exercises are not good to use before your session officially starts, as there might be last-minute updates.**